 Your thermostat is the control center for the temperature of your home’s air.
 It detects if room temperature gets too cold or too warm and cues your HVAC system to come on or turn off.
 Your JH Martin team will recommend optimal placement for your thermostat so that it can accurately track and maintain your heating and cooling levels.

 Ever consider a programmable thermostat?
 You can program different temperatures for bedtime, when you’re at work and on vacation.
 This will help you not waste energy running your system when you aren’t home and lead to a lower energy bill.
-JH Martin technicians can recommend an affordable, programmable thermostat that is user-friendly and suitable for your system, look at this site and get more details.
+Our technicians can recommend an affordable, programmable thermostat that is user-friendly and suitable for your system, look at this site and get more details.